joelnitta/buoyant-barnacle-dt/README.md

 # buoyant-barnacle-dt

-This is the lesson repository for buoyant-barnacle, modified to demonstrate usage of the [dovetail R package](https://github.com/joelnitta/dovetail) for translating Carpentries lessons.
+This is the repository for the [Carpentries demo lesson](https://carpentries.github.io/sandpaper-docs/introduction.html) `buoyant-barnacle`, modified to demonstrate usage of the [dovetail R package](https://github.com/joelnitta/dovetail) for translating Carpentries lessons.